loda-lang/loda-programs/programs/oeis/list3.md

 * [A314692](http://oeis.org/A314692) ([L29 program](A314692.asm)): Coordination sequence Gal.5.81.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314710](http://oeis.org/A314710) ([L24 program](A314710.asm)): Coordination sequence Gal.5.64.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314753](http://oeis.org/A314753) ([L23 program](A314753.asm)): Coordination sequence Gal.4.52.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314829](http://oeis.org/A314829) ([L22 program](A314829.asm)): Coordination sequence Gal.4.41.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314837](http://oeis.org/A314837) ([L26 program](A314837.asm)): Coordination sequence Gal.6.231.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314838](http://oeis.org/A314838) ([L20 program](A314838.asm)): Coordination sequence Gal.4.52.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314840](http://oeis.org/A314840) ([L14 program](A314840.asm)): Coordination sequence Gal.5.66.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.